Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 The L2 Word Size used by LoRaWAN is 1 byte (8 bits).
 The SCHC fragmentation over LoRaWAN uses the ACK-on-Error mode for uplink fragmentation and Ack-Always mode for downlink fragmentation.
-A LoRaWAN device cannot support simultaneous interleaved fragmentation sessions in the same direction (uplink or downlink).
+A LoRaWAN device cannot support simultaneous interleaved fragmentation datagrams in the same direction (uplink or downlink).

-The fragmentation parameters are different for uplink and downlink fragmentation sessions and are successively described in the next sections.
+The fragmentation parameters are different for uplink and downlink fragmentation datagrams and are successively described in the next sections.

 ### DTag

 A LoRaWAN device cannot interleave several fragmented SCHC datagrams on the same FPort.
 This field is not used and its size is 0.

-Note: The device can still have several parallel fragmentation sessions with one or more SCHC gateway(s) thanks to distinct sets of FPorts, cf {{rule-id-management}}
+Note: The device can still have several parallel fragmentation datagrams with one or more SCHC gateway(s) thanks to distinct sets of FPorts, cf {{rule-id-management}}

 ### Uplink fragmentation: From device to SCHC gateway